-Organist to visiting choirs in cathedrals around the country
+Organist to various visiting choirs in cathedrals around the country

 18 years in primary education, class-teaching throughout this time and leading as music coordinator in a large junior school, whose choir and string orchestra enjoyed popularity performing in local venues outside school.

-In 2017 Paul directed the specially-formed Black Country Music Educations Hubs Choir in preparation for their appearance as part of the BBC Proms Youth Choir at the First Night of the Proms, performing John Adams’ ‘Harmonium’ with the BBC Symphony Chorus and BBC Symphony Orchestra.
+Paul directed the specially-formed Black Country Music Educations Hubs Choir in preparation for their appearance as part of the BBC Proms Youth Choir at the 2017 First Night of the Proms, performing John Adams’ ‘Harmonium’ with the BBC Symphony Chorus and BBC Symphony Orchestra.